DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-10-31-blocking-candidates-with-no-visa.md

   - international
 ---

-In the first 2 weeks of the 2023 to 2024 recruitment cycle, we see a 188% increase in international candidates submitting applications.
+In the first 2 weeks of the 2023 to 2024 recruitment cycle, we saw a 188% increase in international candidates submitting applications.
 We worked with out policy team to design a pattern to stop international candidates (who do not have the right to work or study in the UK) from applying to a course that does not sponsor visas.

 ## The issue